Prayer is only effective if you offer heartfelt prayers. In other words, effective prayer is heartfelt prayer.

 - Continually striving to envision your focused desire has already occurred.

-Hoping we are successful blessing those we love and care about through saying heartfelt prayers.
+Wishing you success praying for those you love and care about through offering effective heartfelt prayers.

 Top Featured Photo by Diana Simumpande